-Most of the time, your Mac just works—until it refuses to start up properly due to an unforeseen system error, a misbehaving app, a broken system component and what not.
-Beyond system errors, different people have different needs when it comes to starting up their computer.
+Most of the time, your Mac just works—until it refuses to start up properly due to an unforeseen system error, a misbehaving app, a broken system component, and whatnot.
+Beyond system errors, different people have different needs when it comes to starting up their computers.

-For example, you could be a pro user who dual boots between OS X and Windows on a daily basis.
-Others might be wondering about booting a Mac from a disk other than their designated startup disk.
-Or perhaps you're looking to isolate the cause of a software issue in OS X’s Safe Mode or boot straight into Recovery OS as the last option?
+For example, you could be a pro user who dual boots between macOS and Windows on a daily basis.
+Others might wonder about booting a Mac from a disk other than their designated startup disk.
+Or perhaps you're looking to isolate the cause of a software issue in the macOS Safe Mode or boot straight into Recovery OS as the last option?

 This tutorial covers entering Recovery Mode and taking advantage of it to erase, install or reinstall the latest version of macOS that was previously found on your Mac.

-In addition to the startup volume which holds a bootable copy of the operating system along with your applications and data, your Mac's disk contains a hidden recovery partition that you can boot from in order to reinstall macOS, perform a quick check of connected disks and more.
+In addition to the startup volume, which holds a bootable copy of the operating system along with your applications and data, your Mac's disk contains a hidden recovery partition that you can boot from in order to reinstall macOS, perform a quick check of connected disks, and more.

-In this tutorial, you'll learn everything there is about Internet Recovery Mode and how it can be used to your advantage if your disk encounters an issue or the startup drive has been replaced or erased.
+In this tutorial, you'll learn everything about Internet Recovery Mode on Intel-based Macs and Macs with Apple silicon.
+You'll also see how to use it to your advantage if your disk encounters an issue or the startup drive has been replaced or erased.